sophiagavrila/credit-microservices-config/README.md

-# credit-microservices-config
+# Credit Microservices Config
-All properties to pass to Cloud Config Server for credit-microservices application.
+Included in this repository are all properties to pass to Cloud Config Server for credit-microservices application.